Tom Harrison (cricketer)

 Tom Harrison (born 11 December 1971) is a British former professional cricketer and sports executive.
 He played cricket with Northamptonshire and Derbyshire.

-Harrison joined the England and Wales Cricket Board (ECB) as its new chief executive officer in January 2015.
+Harrison was the England and Wales Cricket Board (ECB) chief executive officer from January 2015 to May 2022.
+His current position, as of April 2023, is as the CEO of Six Nations Rugby.

 Early life and education

 Harrison was born in England.
 He was raised in South Africa until fourteen, after which he attended Oundle School, in Northamptonshire, followed by the University of Manchester.